Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Random regular graphs

-\textbf{MAX-CUT, Ising, Coloring}.
-As in the proof of Theorem~\ref{theorem:MainResultER} we introduce equivalence classes $O_j^*\subset [N], 1\le j\le J$ on the graph $\G_0$.
-The rest of the proof is almost identical to the one for the Independent Set model and we skip the details.
-Notice, that in all of these cases we have $K=2$ and the interpolation phase has only one stage corresponding to $(K_1,K_2)=(1,1)$.
+and stays the same with the remaining probability.
+Using the inequality $(1/2)(x^2+y^2)\ge xy$, we obtain (\ref{eqpartialsubadditivityRegCond}). \textit{MAX-CUT}, \textit{Ising}, \textit{coloring}.
+As in the proof of Theorem \ref{theoremMainResultER}, we introduce equivalence classes $O_j^*\subset[N], 1\le j\le J$, on the graph $\G_0$.
+The rest of the proof is almost identical to the one for the independent set model, and we skip the details.
+Notice that in all of these cases we have $K=2$, and the interpolation phase has only one stage corresponding to $(K_1,K_2)=(1,1)$. \textit{K-SAT}.

-\textbf{K-SAT}.
 This is the first model for which $K>2$.
-We fix $K_1,K_2\ge 1$ such that $K_1+K_2=K$ and further condition on the event that the graph $\G_0$ was created in stage $(K_1,K_2)$.
+We fix $K_1,K_2\ge1$ such that $K_1+K_2=K$ and further condition on the event that the graph $\G_0$ was created in stage $(K_1,K_2)$.
 As in the previous section, let $O^*$ be the set of frozen variables in all optimal assignments of $\G_0$.
-Reasoning as in the previous section, when we reconstruct graph $\G(N,T,t-1)$ in the distributional sense by adding a random hyperedge connecting $K_1$ nodes in $[N_1r]$ with $K_2$ nodes in $[N_2r]$, the probability that the value of $H$ remains the same (does not increase by one) is precisely
+Reasoning as in the previous section, when we reconstruct graph $\G (N,T,t-1)$ in the distributional sense by adding a random hyperedge connecting $K_1$ nodes in $[N_1r]$ with $K_2$ nodes in $[N_2r]$, the probability that the value of $H$ remains the same (does not increase by one) is precisely

 Similarly, creating $\G(N,T,t)$ from $\G_0$ keeps the value of $H$ the same with probability